PlaidWeb/publ-site/content/faq.md

 ### How are you handling scaling issues?

-The CMS's scaling story is basically:
+Publ's scaling story is basically:

 * Limit the complexity of request routing
 * Make everything cache-friendly